 Providing single storey self-catering, Sam's Stable offers Four Star Gold self-catering for couples and is conveniently located on the Suffolk/Norfolk border in the village of Flixton.
 There is a village pub and the Aviation Museum within easy strolling distance as well as St Peter's Brewery (a little further but still within walking distance for those who intend on sampling a pint or two of Suffolk's finest!).
 All the right ingredients for a relaxing break and within easy reach of the coast for days at the beach or visiting the nature reserves.
 Norwich city centre is also within easy reach.
 Short breaks available all year round (two night minimum).
 Tourist board rating: 4 Star Gold

-Popular towns in and around The Norfolk Broads:
+Popular towns in and around Norfolk:

 Luxury Norfolk holiday cottagesNorfolk cottages with a hot tubOr search further afield: